HajaSChilds/100-days-of-code/log.md

 # 100 Days Of Code - Log

+# Day 44: June 3, 2020

+**Today's Progress**: More attention to React now.
+Exploring the details of the file structures, configurations and dependencies and starting Redux.
+Also working on building a React website and continuing with the Flask Portfolio Website.
+Also worked on continuing to build UML diagrams.

+**Thoughts:**  Continuing to learn the power of React, improving CSS skills and improving my understanding of project architecture design.
+This is definitely the fun part of coding.

+**Link(s) to work:** [Private Portfolio Website](https://github.com/HajaSChilds/thisdevlovestech), [Private React Repo](https://github.com/A-B-G-Inc/rdb-site), [React Sample Portfolio App](https://github.com/HajaSChilds/react-portfolio.git)

 # Day 43: June 2, 2020

 **Today's Progress**: Continuing to move forward with the Flask Portfolio Project, building out the CSS.
 Had to learn how to upload a photo to the DOM - it was not straightforward with Flask.
 Continued working on a React App, now figuring out how to make a React Element responsive.
 These are both private repositories so they will not display on the links.